All Episodes

 They just don't make sense.

-It's not about left or right, it doesn't make sense.
+It's not about left or right.

-You know, today we were talking about Corey Booker and Hakeem Jeffries, and they're sitting on the steps of the Capitol, and they're singing, and they're singing really bad.
+You know, today we were talking about Corey Booker and Hakeem Jeffries, and they're sitting on the steps of the Capitol and they're singing and they're singing really bad.

 Was everyone on crack?